 Brian has successfully prosecuted many high profile cases.
 His work on behalf of his clients has been featured in the national and international media, including Good Morning America and Nightline.

 Brian represented Captain Wren Thomas, who was kidnapped by Nigerian mercenaries while operating off the Coast of West Africa.
-Captain Thomas’ story has been featured in national international media.
-The case has garnered attention not only because of the heroic acts of Captain Thomas during the attack and hostage situation but also because of connections to Boko Haram and corruption in West Africa.
+Captain Thomas’ story has been featured in national and international media.
+The case received international attention from the media and maritime shipping companies because of the heroic acts of Captain Thomas during the attack and hostage situation and also because of connections to Boko Haram and corruption in West Africa.

 About the Maersk Alabama case, Brian says: “Taking on Maersk Lines Limited, one of the largest shipping companies in the world, and the Hollywood publicity machine simultaneously took enormous effort and was a real challenge, but in the end, we were able to tell the true story and get the case resolved for our clients on favorable terms despite those obstacles.
 The real heroes of that story were the crew members, not Captain Phillips, and we made sure that story was told.”